|Primary Halibut Season

 It is prohibited to fish for, retain, or possess bottomfish and halibut in the South Coast Recreational YRCA and the Westport Offshore YRCA.
 Salmon anglers may not fish for salmon with bottomfish aboard in these areas:

 - 46º58.00’ N, 124º49.00’W, and back to the point of origin

 - 46º53.30’N, 124º51.00’W, then to

 - 46º53.30’N, 124º53.40’W, and back to the point of origin

 Bottomfish: Open year-round.
-Daily limit is a total of 12 bottomfish regardless of species, subject to individual limits and seasons shown below.
+Daily limit is a total of 12 bottomfish regardless of species, subject to individual limits and seasons shown above.

 - Marine Areas 1-4: Lingcod minimum size is 22 inches, the daily bag limit is two per angler.

 - Open year-round.
 No minimum size.
 Daily limit 10.
 No Canary or Yelloweye may be retained.
 No retention or possession seaward of 30 fathoms March 15-June 15 (except when the primary halibut season is open).
 See bottomfish restricted areas below.

 Cabezon: Open year-round.
 No minimum size.
 Daily limit 2.